 If you decide to have an office celebration, having some basic common sense rules will go a long way to making the event fun and inclusive of everyone in the organization.
 Additionally, messaging those rules will help clarify to everyone how to participate inclusively.

 Here are some tips for making the most of the celebration:

-- Offer a prize for the most creative given a fun set of parameters.
+2. If you offer prizes for costumes, ensure they are based on a fun set of parameters.
 For example, who can dress in the most appropriate food-themed costume (strawberries, apples, sushi are all popular).
 Or choose other parameters related to your company’s work or mission.
-Redirecting everyone’s creative energy towards something positive is often the most effective way to avoid controversy.#Inclusive #Halloween Tip: Offer a prize for the most creative given a fun set of parameters Click To Tweet
+Redirecting everyone’s creative energy towards something positive is often the most effective way to avoid controversy.

 However your organization chooses to celebrate Halloween, remember that you want to emphasize that it should be appropriate and inclusive.
 Organizational culture is a tricky dynamic.
 Those who set the policies that govern a workplace should do so with a constant eye on its culture and a mindset that includes both risk and reward.
 If the risk outweighs the potential reward, that’s indeed something to consider.